terryaney/KatApp/scripts/readme.md

 - [v-on](#v-on) - Attach an event listener to the element.
 - [v-if / v-else / v-else-if](#v-if--v-else--v-else-if) - Conditionally render an element or a template fragment based on the truthy-ness of the expression value.
 - [v-show](#v-show) - Toggle the element's visibility based on the truthy-ness of the expression value.
+- [v-pre](#v-pre) - Use the `v-pre` directive to an element that is used for [IModalOptions.contentSelector](#imodaloptionscontentselector) if the markup within the element should not be processed by the host application, but instead should be processed and become reactive when the modal application is created.

 **Note:** Usually, 'inside' the actual directive markup, the content is simply 'valid javascript' with the given context/scope.